How Treasury Bills and Money Market Funds React to Falling Interest Rates

 The Relationship Between Interest Rates and Short-Term Investments

-For treasurers and institutional investors, understanding these shifts is critical to managing liquidity, optimizing returns, and balancing risk.
+For treasurers and institutional investors, understanding these shifts is critical for managing corporate cash in anticipation of Fed moves.
 In this article, we’ll explore how T-bills and MMFs respond to declining rates, how their risk and liquidity profiles compare, and what that means for corporate cash management strategies in changing interest rate environments.

 What Happens to Treasury Bills When Interest Rates Fall?